Nayan-2303/AtliQ-Hotels-Data-Analysis-Project/README.md

 - 🏙️ What is the average occupancy rate per city?
 - 📅 When was the occupancy better, on weekdays or weekends?
 - 🌍 What is the occupancy for different cities in the month of June?
-- 📊 How can we append the new data for the month of August to the existing data?
 - 💰 What is the revenue realized per city?
 - 📅 What is the month-by-month revenue?
 - 🏨 What is the revenue realized per hotel type?